danieledurante/TESTsbm/README.md

 The analyses are performed with a **MacBook Pro (OS X El Capitan, version 10.11.6)**, using a `R` version **3.6.3**.

-All the above functions rely on a **basic and reproducible `R` implementation**, mostly meant to provide a clear understanding of the computational routines and steps associated with the proposed model. **Optimized computational routines relying on C++ coding can be easily considered.**
+All the above functions rely on a **basic and reproducible `R` implementation**, mostly meant to provide a clear understanding of the computational routines and steps associated with the proposed methods. **Optimized computational routines relying on C++ coding can be easily considered.**

 The **Alzheimer’s networks** considered in the application are openly available in the supplementary files of the article  [**Predicting brain network changes in Alzheimer's disease with link prediction algorithms**](https://doi.org/10.1039/C6MB00815A).